-- 14.1 Unless otherwise provided by law or standing orders, every question coming to or arising at a council meeting will be decided by a simple majority of the members who are present and eligible to vote on a show of hands. - 14.2 After the Provost or Convenor(or Chair) has announced that any matter is to be put to the vote, the Clerk will (if any member asks) explain that matter.
+- 14.1 Unless otherwise provided by law or standing orders, every question coming to or arising at a council meeting will be decided by a simple majority of the members who are present and eligible to vote on a show of hands or using the appropriate method of voting if the meeting is held using video conferencing. - 14.2 After the Provost or Convenor has announced that any matter is to be put to the vote, the Clerk will (if any member asks) explain that matter.
 The Provost will then start to take the vote.
-No member will interrupt the proceedings until the result of the vote is announced. - 14.3 The Provost will ask firstly for votes on any amendment and then for votes on the motion or motion as amended.
+No member will interrupt the proceedings until the result of the vote is announced.

+- 14.3 The Provost will ask firstly for votes on any amendment and then for votes on the motion or motion as amended.
 The Provost will confirm the outcome of the vote with the Clerk and announce the result of the vote. - 14.4 Unless the law or standing orders provide otherwise, the Provost will have a 'casting vote'.
-He or she may exercise the casting vote if there is an equal number of votes for or against any motion or amendment. - 14.5 When a motion and an amendment are before the meeting and notice has been given of one or more further amendments, the amendments and voting will be in the order in which notice was given.

-14.6 If an amendment is defeated, other amendments (of which previous notice has been given) may be moved.
+He or she may exercise the casting vote if there is an equal number of votes for or against any motion or amendment. - 14.5 When a motion and an amendment are before the meeting and notice has been given of one or more further amendments, the amendments and voting will be in the order in which notice was given. - 14.6 If an amendment is defeated, other amendments (of which previous notice has been given) may be moved.
 If any amendment is moved and seconded, voting will proceed in accordance with standing orders.